Dolton20/PaperMC-Auto-Updater/README.md

 ### Extra

+To compile paper from source go into the config.json file and set compile paper to true.

 To use geyser or floodgate go into the config.json and set whichever ones you want to enable to true.
 For floodgate you may need to manually set auth-type to floodgate in geyser's config.yml located in /server-files/plugins/Geyser-Spigot/config.yml

 For playit download playit.exe from https://playit.gg/download and place it anywhere and copy the path and paste it into the windows_playit section of the config.json (If there are any replace backslashes with forward slashes)